FAQs

 Dragon boating is a team water sport, which originated in China centuries ago.
 In 1995, Dr. Don McKenzie at the University of Columbia launched “Abreast-In-A-Boat”.
 He wanted to research the effects of repetitive upper body exercise in women treated for breast cancer.
 At the time it was thought that this kind of exercise might worsen lymphoedema – a swelling of the arm that affects some women after surgery.

-Since the success of his trial the use of Dragon boating as a means to help women (and men!) with breast cancer has now grown to over 150 teams worldwide, including teams in Cork, Waterford, Clonmel, Donegal, Belfast and Mayo.
+His study involved 25 women.
+None of the women with lymphoedema became worse and no new cases were reported.
+The use of Dragon boating as a means to help women (and men!) with breast cancer has now grown to 150 teams worldwide, including teams in Cork, Waterford, Clonmel, Donegal, Belfast and Mayo.

 It’s a great way to get active, fit and healthy!
 Studies have also found that a gradual programme of upper-body exercise in those treated for breast cancer can help improve movement to the area of surgery and/or radiation.